datadryad/dryad-app/documentation/node_npm_server_install.md

 # Installing Node/NPM on servers
 Since we're updating our servers to use React for file uploads it requires Node and NPM to be installed on the server for deployment with Capistrano.
-Capistrano now uses Webpacker (Ruby) which calls Webpack, which is a Javascript way to bundle assets.
+Capistrano now uses Shakapacker (Ruby) which calls Webpack, which is a Javascript way to bundle assets.

-Right now we are using both Sprockets (asset pipeline) and Webpack.
-As we move toward Rails 6, I believe Webpacker is the default.
-Also, it appears that it's recommended to go through all Javascript files to modernize them an make them more encapsulated rather than using Global scope for Javascript.
+Right now we are using both Sprockets (asset pipeline) and Shakapacker.
+It appears that it's recommended to go through all Javascript files to modernize them an make them more encapsulated rather than using Global scope for Javascript.
 See for example https://rossta.net/blog/from-sprockets-to-webpack.html which walks through decisions they made while upgrading.